content-left-bg.png

 • must closely supervise the approach, take-off and landing areas.
 Participants must not begin their run up until the landing area is clear

-• must regularly monitor the landing pad condition and position
+• must regularly monitor the landing pad condition and position.

 Supervisor qualifications

-Principals make final decisions in determining supervisor capability (competence, relevance and currency) and are responsible for encouraging and enabling school-based activity supervisors to raise their qualifications to improve safety standards.
+Principals make final decisions* in determining supervisor capability (competence, relevance and currency) and whether the activity leader meets an appropriate teaching standard.

 A registered teacher must be appointed to maintain overall responsibility for the activity.

-Medium risk level
+Medium risk activities

-• a registered teacher with competence (knowledge and skills) in teaching high jump or
+• a registered teacher with competence (knowledge and skills) in teaching high jump

-High risk level
+High risk activities

-• a registered teacher with qualifications in Physical Education (or equivalent demonstrated capability) and competence (knowledge and skills) in teaching high risk high jump (e.g. successful completion of a high jump workshop approved by Athletics Australia) or
+• a registered teacher with qualifications in Physical Education (or equivalent demonstrated capability) and competence (knowledge and skills) in teaching high risk high jump (e.g. successful completion of a high jump workshop approved by Athletics Australia)

 Facilities and equipment